BestTimesToVisit.com Logo

 culture

-Be aware of pickpockets, especially in crowded areas like Old Town Square, Charles Bridge, and on busy trams.
-Keep your valuables secure and out of sight, and be wary of overly friendly strangers offering unsolicited help or tours.
+While Prague is generally safe, be aware of pickpockets, especially in crowded areas like Charles Bridge, Old Town Square, and on busy trams.
+Keep your valuables secure and be wary of overly friendly strangers offering unsolicited help or tours – they might be a distraction for a pickpocket.

 packing

 Comfortable walking shoes are non-negotiable!
-Prague is a city best explored on foot, and its cobblestone streets can be tough on your feet.
-Pack layers, as the weather can change quickly, and an umbrella is always a good idea.
+Prague is a city best explored on foot, and its cobblestone streets can be brutal on your feet.
+Pack layers, as the weather can change quickly, and consider a small umbrella or rain jacket, especially outside of summer.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.